southside-chillers/southside.chillers.online/southside/content/chapters/ring-cycle.md

 Everyone stares at him with rapt attention.
 Hanamir normally doesn’t speak in paragraphs.

 “We could indeed take a more cautious path—gather our strength in greener pastures, hope that the forces of shadow and death in this place remain contained, until we are ready.
 But I do not believe that the cautious path, in this case, is the wise path.
-The Shargaasians gather strength; their evil will not stop with the destruction of my books, and neither Eillin, nor Aberyth, may long withstand whatever darkness they seek within those black walls.
+The Shargaasians gather strength; their evil will not stop with the destruction of my books, and neither Eillin, nor Aberith, may long withstand whatever darkness they seek within those black walls.
 Time, I fear, is not an asset we can freely spend.”

 Drephis State has produced quite the effective public speaker.
 They listen on, transfixed.